 - The human immunodeficiency virus (HIV) also causes anal cancer, internationally-recognised classifications state.

 - Other factors including smoking, previous vulval or cervical precancerous lesions, and receipt of organ transplant have been studied, but there is not enough good-quality evidence to classify these factors in relation to anal cancer risk.

-The latest statistics available for anal cancer in the UK are; incidence 2011 and mortality 2011.
-Reliable survival data for the UK is currently not available.
+The latest statistics available for anal cancer in the UK are; incidence 2015, mortality 2014, and survival 2009-2013.

-You are welcome to reuse this Cancer Research UK statistics content for your own work.
+You are welcome to reuse this Cancer Research UK content for your own work.

 Credit us as authors by referencing Cancer Research UK as the primary source.
 Suggested styles are: